Ellypham92/world-happiness-/README.md

 ### Exploratory Data Analysis
 Exploring numerical features by visualizing in histogram
-- There are 147 countries ranging from 1 to 146 based on their happiness score
+- There are 147 countries ranging from 1 to 146 based on their happiness score <br>
         - In the happiness score, the score is from a minimum of ~2 to a maximum of ~8.
 Most of the countries received an average score of 5